imagej/imagej.github.io/_pages/users/dscho.md

 By the way, this computer was called *Instar*, but I have no idea whether that was only because it was used to develop things (*instar* is a biological term describing a stage of larval development in insects).

-I continued to work on this Fiji thing and even got it to run on MacOSX, which was one of my goals: I wanted to support all the major platforms.
-Windows, MacOSX and Linux.
+I continued to work on this Fiji thing and even got it to run on macOS, which was one of my goals: I wanted to support all the major platforms.
+Windows, macOS and Linux.
 Both 32-bit and 64-bit.
 It should not matter which Operating System you happened to have, the software should Just Run<sup>tm</sup>.

 After some weeks I was reasonably comfortable with Fiji and thought about wrapping this project up, since I had plans to work for Google.